-Name: Client name: Client supervisor: Type of Complaint: Date incident reported: Reported to: have experienced: e Timekeeping Policy violation(s) you believe you What is/are the date(s) the incident (s) occurred? there were any witnesses other that additional sheets of paper. uding what occurred, when it occurred, and whether an yourself to the incident(s).
-If necessary, attach Please describe what, if anything, you have done in order to attempt to address the ed to address the situation yourself, please explain n who has been subjected to similar incident(s) or uch person(s) and describe the details, including who you feel should be contacted in re identified above, is/are there any other person(s) connection with the investigation of this complaint. , how to contact them, and what information these
+Name: Client name: Client supervisor: Type of Complaint: Date incident reported: Reported to: have experienced: he Timekeeping Policy violation(s) you believe you What is/are the date(s) the incider nt(s) occurred? there were any witnesses other the additional sheets of paper. eluding what occurred, when it occurred, and whether han yourself to the incident(s).
+If necessary, attach Please describe what, if anything , you have done in order to attempt to address the ried to address the situation yourself, please explain Are you aware of any other person on who has been subjected to similar incident(s) or such person(s) and describe the details, including who you feel should be contacted i ave identified above, is/are there any other person(s) in connection with the investigation of this complaint.
+Is, how to contact them, and what information these